 In order to draw up its first Sustainability Strategy in 2011 Hannover Re surveyed individuals from all its important stakeholder groups with regard to their perspective on sustainability at the company.
 Their answers were incorporated into the development of the Sustainability Strategy.
-Since then the company has conducted a corresponding survey with representatives of stakeholder groups spanning clients, employees, the capital market, non-governmental organisations and the public sector prior to each strategy cycle.
-The findings provided valuable feedback on the quality and perception of the company's work in the field of sustainability and served as input for the revision of the current Sustainability Strategy.
+Since then the company has conducted a corresponding survey with representatives of stakeholder groups prior to each strategy cycle.
+The findings provide valuable feedback on the quality and perception of the company's work in the field of sustainability and serve as input for the revision of the respective Sustainability Strategy.

 Hannover Re cultivates an ongoing dialogue with its stakeholders in a variety of ways.
 Through conferences, roadshows and one-to-one meetings, for example, we stay in contact with representatives of the capital market, rating agencies and private investors.
 The dialogue with the company's worldwide clients is conducted by staff of Hannover Re through direct, personal contacts as well as through relationships with brokers.
 Customer relationships are normally maintained by individual divisions at Hannover Re.
 Furthermore, customer satisfaction is regularly measured with the involvement of outside market research institutions.